lupidan/apple-signin-unity/README.md

 Simply create a Post Processing build script ([more info](https://docs.unity3d.com/ScriptReference/Callbacks.PostProcessBuildAttribute.html)) that performs the call.
 If you already have a post process build script, it should be simple to add to your code.

 The provided extension method is `AddSignInWithAppleWithCompatibility`.
-It accepts an optional argument for Unity 2019.3 to indicate the UnityFramework target Guid.

 Sample code:
 ```csharp